-To spur dialogue around the Customer Experience, Martha leads top-rated sessions for a wide variety of organizations.
-For example, she’s been a panelist and conducted lectures and workshops for: Project Management Institute (PMI), American Society of Plastic Surgeons (ASPS), the Score Conference, Customer Solutions Expo, American Marketing Association, National Investment Company Service Association at the Harvard Club, Operations Summit, Association of Support Professionals, and SOCAP International.
+Some of the organizations Martha has addressed include: Project Management Institute (PMI), American Society of Plastic Surgeons (ASPS), HDI, The Score Conference, Customer Solutions Expo, American Marketing Association (AMA), NICSA at the Harvard Club, Operations Summit, Association of Support Professionals, and SOCAP International.

 Master Class Workshop: Offering the Optimal Customer Experience